Moiemon/Moiemon/README.md

 ₊✩‧₊˚౨ৎ˚₊✩‧₊ [Strawpage](https://moximon.straw.page), [Atabook](https://moiemon.atabook.org/), [Prounouns](https://en.pronouns.page/@glaxianmoxn)
                                                              Respect my ships gaiz,,,,

+Why i ship ShadAmy > They have more chemistry(for me) they are also the opposite of eachother, while Shadow is rude and somewhat cold, Amy is kind and sweet.
+They are kind of like the sun and moon, earth and sea, light and dark.
+Theres also many other cartoon/anime characters that has their dynamic

 <!--0
 **Moiemon/Moiemon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Why u ship ShadAmy > They are the opposite of eachother, while Shadow is rude and somewhat cold, Amy is kind and sweet.
+They are kind of like the sun and moon, earth and sea, light and dark.
+Theres also many other cartoon/anime characters that has their dynamic

 - 🔭 I’m currently working on ...